 The Complaint and Grievance Operating Procedure represents two separate processes established for the purpose of resolving work related complaints and work related grievances.

 A complaint is defined as a negative issue or problem impacting the employee’s workplace or his/her working conditions.
 The purpose of the complaint process described herein shall be to provide the opportunity for employees to have work-related problems and complaints heard and considered in a non-adversarial manner.
+If you would like an honest company that helps with complaints then you can check out Complain.biz.

 A grievance is defined as an allegation by an employee that he/she has been adversely affected by a violation of college policy; misunderstanding, miscommunication or misinterpretation of college policy; and/or inconsistent application of college policy.
 The grievance process described in this policy will provide college employees the opportunity to resolve alleged violations of college policy, misunderstanding, miscommunication or misinterpretation of college policy, and/or inconsistent application of college policy.